paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 <details>
 <summary>Click to view</summary>

-Terms generally used in LiteTest (emphazing their specific meaning in LiteTest) and terms often used in the testing domain:
+Terms generally used in LiteTest (emphasizing their specific meaning in LiteTest) and terms often used in the testing domain:

 <details>
-<summary>A: Click to viewA</summary>
+<summary>A: Click to view</summary>

 - `API`: Application Programming Interface: public typedefs, structs, enum, macro, and functions that provide a well-defined service.
 For example, the LiteTest Runner API and the LiteTest Test API.
-- `artifact`: A file or bundle of files produced by a workflow run and stored by GitHub Actions for later download or use.
-Artifacts typically include build outputs, test reports, logs, binaries, coverage data, or any files a workflow chooses to upload
+- `artifact`:A file or bundle of files produced by a GitHub Actions workflow and stored for later download (e.g., build outputs, logs, reports).
+For LiteTest, a `test artifact` is specific kind of artifact that is produced by a LiteTest executable.
 </details>

 <details>
 <summary>C: Click to view </summary>

-- `command-line' - A input line to a shell that specifies an executable with optional or required arguments and flags.
+- `command line` - A line of text entered into a shell that specifies an executable and optional arguments or flags (options).
+- `command-line` - Adjective form for command line (noun).
-- `category`: A labeled set of `LT_GROUP` and `LT_TEST` macros whose combined results are written by `LT_WRITE_RESULT` to the report with a specified category name.
+- `category`: For LiteTest, a labeled set of `LT_GROUP` and `LT_TEST` macros whose combined results are written by `LT_WRITE_RESULT` to the report with a specified category name.
-- `Concurrent block`: A set of tests bracketed by `LT_BEGIN_CONCURRENT` and `LT_END_CONCURRENT`.
+- `concurrent block`: For LiteTest, a set of tests bracketed by `LT_BEGIN_CONCURRENT` and `LT_END_CONCURRENT`.
+- `CI (Continuous Integration)`:
 - `control file`: A previously generated file that can be compared to a newly generated file for differences.
 Differences (other than expected ones like timestamps) typically indicate a test failure.
 Sometimes the control file is out of date and must be replaced by promoting the new file.
-- `customization support functions`: Runner API functions provided to support customizing the orchestrator and test group functions.
+- `customization support functions`: LiteTest Runner API functions provided to support customizing the `orchestrator (main) function` and `test group` functions.
 </details>

 <details>
 <summary>D: Click to view</summary>

-- `default report filename`: The report filename LiteTest uses when only a directory path (or no `PATH`) is provided.
+- `default report filename`: For LiteTest, the report filename used when only a directory path (or no `PATH`) is provided.
 </details>

 <details>
 <summary>E: Click to view</summary>

-- `executable`: The compiled test program that includes the orchestrator (main) function, group  functions, test expression implementations, the LiteTest Runner API implementation, and the LiteTest Test API implementation.
-An executable is executed using a command-line input to a shell.
+- `executable`: For LiteTest, a compiled/linked program that contains the orchestrator, test groups, test expressions (and underlying functions), and the LiteTest APIs.
+It is run from a shell using a command line..
 </details>

 <details>
 <summary>F: Click to view</summary>

-- `fail`: A counted test failure where the `LT_TEST` or `LT_INJECT_TEST` expression evaluates to zero.
+- `fail`: For LiteTest, a counted test failure where the `LT_TEST` or `LT_INJECT_TEST` expression evaluates to zero.
-- `fault`: A counted runtime fault captured by LiteTest guards (e.g., invalid memory access).
+- `fault`: For LiteTest, a counted runtime fault captured by LiteTest guards (e.g., invalid memory access).
+See also `guard`, `isolation`, 'thread isolation`, and `process isolation`.
+- `fault type': For LiteTest, the various type of faults (e.g., `SIGSEGV`,`SIGBUS', 'SIGABRT`) that can occur or be injected.
+  .
 </details>

 <details>
 <summary>G: Click to view</summary>

 - `group`: See `test group`.
-- `guard`: The protection mechanism used to catch runtime faults and continue test execution.
+- `guard`: For LiteTest, the protection mechanism used to catch runtime faults and continue test execution.
+See also `fault`,  `isolation`, `thread isolation`, and `process isolation`.
+- `guard handler`: A function that is used to capture faults.
 - `guard level`: The nesting depth of active guards for test groups and tests expressions.
 </details>